 We have made a few updates on how conversions are reported on the journey page.

-Before we explain how these conversion numbers are calculated and how you can compare it with a control group, let’s first delve into a core concept of journeys called Trips.
-Conversions numbers are reported on a trip basis so its important to cover the concept of Trips first before we discuss journey conversion in detail.
+Before we explain how these conversion numbers are calculated and how you can compare them with a control group, let’s first delve into a core concept of journeys called Trips.
+Conversions numbers are reported on a trip basis so it’s important to cover the concept of Trips first before we discuss journey conversion in detail.